andrejewski/raj/README.md

 # Raj
-> The best JavaScript framework
+> The Elm Architecture for JavaScript

 ```sh
 npm install raj